David Villar Player Props: Giants vs. Dodgers

 David Villar At The Plate

-- Villar is hitting .250 with a double, two home runs and four walks.
+- Villar is hitting .233 with a double, two home runs and five walks.

-- In 44.4% of his nine games this season, Villar has picked up at least one hit.
-He's also had three multi-hit games.

-- He has gone deep in one of nine games, and in 6.1% of his plate appearances.

-- Villar has driven in a run in one game this year, and it was more than one in that game.
+- Villar has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.